 You can’t attract what you attack.
 When an opportunity comes for you to make money, or when someone gives you money, say thank You God, and receive it with open heart.
 God wouldn’t have brought it your way if He thought you didn’t deserve it.
 The Lord Jesus said don’t worship money above God.
 Don’t love and depend on money, more than you love and depend on God.
 He said that you can’t serve two masters; you will esteem one over the other.
 So it’s up to you to choose God as your Master, or money as your master.
 I truly believe God wants us to have money, more than enough so that I can be a blessing to others also.

 This is how I see it.
 Let’s use a commonsense perspective example.
 Let’s say one day an opportunity represented itself to steal money, maybe somebody left his or her wallet accidentally and you saw it but kept quiet and wait until he or she left so you could take it.
-But lets you happened to be someone who fears and honors God, since God is your Master, because you know God is not pleased with such kind of character, you will hesitate to do it and reach to that somebody and give his or her wallet back.
+But let’s say you happened to be someone who fears and honors God, since God is your Master, because you know God is not pleased with such kind of character, so you hesitate to do it and reach to that somebody and give his or her wallet back.
 Not only your reverence for God helped you control the urge to take that wallet, but through your action and response it proved that who your Master is.
-So that’s one of example you don’t make money your master over God.
+So that’s one of examples you don’t make money your master over God.
 Money isn’t everything, but God is.
 Without God giving us breath of life, we wouldn’t even know there is such thing called money on earth.
 All we need is God.
 All you need is one good business idea from God, His empowerment and favor, and right people and money will be chasing you.
 God knows where money is, and He can direct you where to go for you to create money making opportunities for yourself.

 Your perception on money is very important.
 Maybe it’s an issue of self-worth.
 Who told you its only certain kind of people that deserve to be rich and wealthy?
 One of the major reasons why most of us cannot overcome our financial difficulties and deficits is how we think; about money and ourselves.